weweb-assets/ww-button/AI.md

 - Inherits ww-text properties
 - Action triggering support
 - Form submission integration
+- Button color and size are not passed to the icons.
+You need to set them on the icon also.

 Events:
 - focus: Triggered when button receives focus.
 No payload.